Centuries of Childhood: Criticism

 There has been widespread criticism of the methods that Ariès used to draw his conclusions about the role of childhood in early modern Europe.
-One of his most noted critics was the historian Geoffrey Elton.
-Elton's main criticism of Ariès is paraphrased in Richard J. Evans's book on historiography, In Defence of History: "...in everyday life children were indeed dressed differently to adults; they were just put in adult clothes to have their portraits painted."
+One of his most noted critics was the historian Geoffrey Elton, whose main criticism of Ariès is paraphrased in Richard J. Evans's book on historiography, In Defence of History: "in everyday life children were indeed dressed differently to adults; they were just put in adult clothes to have their portraits painted."

-That is to say that Ariès took early modern portraits as an accurate representation of the look of early modern families whereas a lot of the clients would use them to improve their status.
+That is to say that Ariès took early modern portraits as an accurate representation of the look of early modern families, but many clients would use them to improve their status.

 The assertion that the medieval world was ignorant of childhood has undergone considerable attack from other writers.

 Further criticism of Ariès is found in an article from 1992 by Harry Hendrick for the Journal of the Economic History Society.
-Within the article, entitled “Children and Childhood,” Hendrick lists four criticisms of Ariès's work:
+In the article, "Children and Childhood," Hendrick lists four criticisms of Ariès's work:

 "Firstly that his data are either unrepresentative or unreliable.
 Secondly that he takes evidence out of context, confuses prescription with practice, and uses atypical examples.
 Thirdly, that he implicitly denies the immutability of the special needs of children, for food, clothing, shelter, affection and conversation.
 Fourthly, that he puts undue emphasis on the work of moralists and educationalists while saying little of economic and political factors."